afontainec/chinchay-docs/docs/docs/overview.md

 The [Access Module](./middleware#access) will be in charge of generating the access token, the token follows the [json web token standard](https://jwt.io/), by generating the token with [the jsonwebtoken npm package](https://www.npmjs.com/package/jsonwebtoken).

-To actually define which user has access to which endpoints, chinchay uses the [thewall npm package](https://www.npmjs.com/package/thewall).
-In the [Middleware documentation](./middleware) you will be guided on how to work with each of this tools.
+To actually define which user has access to which endpoints, chinchay uses the [TheWall npm package](https://www.npmjs.com/package/thewall).
+In the [Middleware documentation](./middleware) you will be guided on how to work with each of these tools.

 Moreover you might have one route that it's accessible by different users but the content must be different.
 For instance, with chinchay (running locally) the route: _http://localhost/api/coffee/find_ will return all the coffees.
 If we have an customer1 user and a customer2 user, we might want to use that endpoint to return all the coffees that the user has access.
 So how do we filter them?
-With thewall we give access to both users to that route, but with the [Access Module](./middleware#access) we can add the corresponding filter so that when the information is fetched to the database only the corresponding coffees are given.
+With TheWall we give access to both users to that route, but with the [Access Module](./middleware#access) we can add the corresponding filter so that when the information is fetched to the database only the corresponding coffees are given.

 ::: tip REMINDER
   Do remember that the using oAuth is optional, you might have an API that is accessible for everyone and if that's fine with you Chinchay will be fine as well.